-Electronic cigarettes – those battery-powered devices that simulate smoking – are becoming more common in households.
+Electronic cigarettes—those battery-powered devices that simulate smoking—are becoming more and more common.
 And while some manufacturers are using childproof measures, this frequently doesn't deter dogs and their urge to chew.

 Nicotine toxicity is not a new toxicity, and whether from cigarettes, patches, insecticides or gum, the level of toxicity and signs seen remain the same.

 Here are some factors that make e-cigs and the liquid nicotine with them different:

 Potentially a high nicotine concentration of 1 to 10 percent

 Liquid formation that means absorption more quickly for faster onset of signs, leaving less time for decontamination efforts

 While carriers may be propylene glycol and glycerin, there have been reports of them containing diethylene glycol, which can cause acidosis and kidney injury

 Products may be flavored, such as milkshake or chocolate, making them more attractive to pets